CatholicFootsteps/CathFeetStarter/site/content/values/_index.md

       luggage, to having funds for keepsakes, are all-inclusive and free to student participants and their accompanying parent or guardian.
     imageUrl: "/img/about-sustainable-farming.jpg"
-  - heading: "Diversity: They, Us, We"
+  - heading: "Diversity- They, Us, We"
     text: >
       The Catholic Church teaches that all people are created in the image of God and should be treated with dignity and respect.
 Therefore, Catholics are